Shoelace Knot Variations

 Keeping it Secure

 In short, if you reverse one thing, your knot ends up un-balanced and will come undone more easily.
-To avoid this, you need to reverse two things.
-Or four.
-Or any even number.
+To avoid this, you need to reverse one other thing in order to put things back into balance.

 (1) The RIGHT lace is made into a loop.